Wolfie Cohen's Rascal House: Food

 Rascal House had the quintessential elements of a Jewish delicatessen, namely a large selection of deli soups and sandwiches (typically listed on an oversized laminated menu), a bowl of cold pickles and a basket of assorted rolls for every table.
 While Rascal House's featured dish was their classic stacked corned beef sandwich, they also served Jewish home cooking, such as matzah brei, a breakfast meal consisting of strips of matzoh cooked like scrambled eggs.

 In pop culture

-The establishment is often mentioned on the 1980s and early 1990s sitcom The Golden Girls.
+The establishment is often mentioned in the 1980s and early 1990s sitcom The Golden Girls.
 The sitcom is set in Miami, and the characters often refer to eating at "Wolfie's".

 The restaurant is seen in passing during the Bee Gees video "Night Fever".

 Wolfie's is also seen in Miami Vice, season 1 episode 19; in a brief scene Don Johnson's character is driving by the establishment.

 Wolfie's is also seen in The Crew, a movie featuring Richard Dreyfuss and Burt Reynolds.

 Carlos "El Puerco" Valdez tells Jessica Tate he was captured at Wolfie's in Miami in Season 4 Episode 4 of Soap.

+Wolfie's is mentioned multiple times in the Dexter book series and is used (sparingly) as a location for main characters to convene.